dialoa/dialectica-filters/first-line-indent/sample.md

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-\indent This paragraph, then, is genuinely a new paragraph and starts with a first-line indent.
+\indent This paragraph below, then, is properly a new paragraph and starts with a first-line indent which we have to manually specify with `\indent`.

 # Further tests